anseki/node-static-alias/README.md

 # node-static-alias

 Serve static file which is not requested file. (e.g. `file.min.js` is requested, serve `file.js`)
-node-static-alias wraps (inherits) the useful module [node-static](https://github.com/cloudhead/node-static/), and this add `alias` option to it.
+node-static-alias wraps (inherits) the useful module [node-static](https://github.com/cloudhead/node-static/), and this adds the [`alias`](#alias) option to that.
-The working is like [Alias](http://httpd.apache.org/docs/2.4/mod/mod_alias.html) mapping or [mod_rewrite ](http://httpd.apache.org/docs/2.4/mod/mod_rewrite.html) of Apache.
-It is like [DirectoryIndex](http://httpd.apache.org/docs/2.4/mod/mod_dir.html#directoryindex) too.
+This works like the [Alias](http://httpd.apache.org/docs/2.4/mod/mod_alias.html) mapping or the [mod_rewrite ](http://httpd.apache.org/docs/2.4/mod/mod_rewrite.html) of Apache.
+It looks like [DirectoryIndex](http://httpd.apache.org/docs/2.4/mod/mod_dir.html#directoryindex) too.
 And this can check the file exists or not.

-+ Serve `file.js` instead of `file.min.js` which is not made yet, in test phase.
++ Serve `file.js` instead of `file.min.js` which is not made yet, in the test phase.
-+ Serve the outside files of document-root which are shared by multiple web site in one machine.
++ Serve the outside files of the document-root which are shared by multiple web sites in one machine.
 + Serve the default page which is not `index.html` when *`/` is requested.

 ## Synopsis